|T. Michael Christ, B.S., M.Div., Th.M., Ph.D.

-Is the Director of Special Initiatives for Lancaster Bible College at the Center for Urban Theological Studies in Philadelphia, PA.
-He received a B.S. and M.S. majoring in physics from Ball State University, and his M.Div. and Th.D. from Faith Theological Seminary.
-Dr. Lepera is ordained by and licensed with the American Presbyterian Church, Inc. (Florida) and International Church of the Foursquare Gospel (California).
+Dr. Lepera received a B.S. and M.S. majoring in physics from Ball State University, and his M.Div. and Th.D. from Faith Theological Seminary.
+He is ordained by, and licensed with, the American Presbyterian Church, Inc. (Florida) and International Church of the Foursquare Gospel (California).
 He teaches courses: Apologetics, Science and the Bible, Ethics, Biblical Interpretation, and Intro to the New Testament.
 His hope for the students at FTS is that they will learn to actively apply their education to affect the world positively for the Kingdom of God.
+He has previously served as the Director of Special Initiatives for Lancaster Bible College at the Center for Urban Theological Studies in Philadelphia, PA.

 |Jeong Koo Jeon, B.S., M.A.R., M.Div., Ph.D.